juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 # Intervals

 The type `Interval` implements a basic interval of real numbers like `[0,1]` or `]2.1,3.14]`.
-The following section gives some basic examples of operations on `Interval`s.
-Note that unions of disjoint `Interval`s cannot be computed and will throw an error.
+The following section gives some basic examples of operations on `Intervals`.
+Note that unions of disjoint `Intervals` cannot be computed and will throw an error.
 To work with disjoint intervals, use `IntervalUnions` instead.

 ## Example Usage